Useful websites

 • www.hcpc-uk.org – Health and Care Professions Council, a regulator set up to protect the public.
 To keep a register of health professionals who meet standards for their training, professional skills, behaviour and health

-• www.contact.org.uk – Contact a Family, a UK-wide charity providing advice, information and support to the parents of all disabled children
+• www.contact.org.uk – Contact, a UK-wide charity providing advice, information and support to families with disabled children

 • www.bdadyslexia.org.uk – British Dyslexia Association, a UK national organisation, offering a wide range of information for parents, dyslexic adults and teachers